Investing in Welfare

 GBGB’s Track Liason Officer works closely with STRI and each of our tracks to ensure our athletes race on the safest possible surfaces.

-GBGB’s Injury Recovery Scheme (IRS) is a nationwide initiative that provides financial assistance to any owner whose greyhound has sustained a career-ending orthopaedic injury at a GBGB licensed racecourse.
+GBGB’s Injury Retirement Scheme (IRS), previously known as the Injury Recovery Scheme, is a nationwide initiative that provides financial assistance to any owner whose greyhound has sustained a career-ending orthopaedic injury at a GBGB licensed racecourse.

 Owner Olivia on the IRS: